Naliwe/bitBurnerTsProject/README.md

 ```

 - `target` and `module`: Set to generate 'raw' js to avoid any
   compatibility errors in NS.
-I did not test everything, but these seem
+I did not test every possible value,
-  to work.
+  but these seem to work. `commonjs` fails, so does `es5`, because
+  of the generated `Object.setPorperty(exports ...)` and such.
 - `rootDir` `baseUrl` and `paths`: Allows replacing import references
   with an absolute path.
 - You can change `lib` to whatever you want, or even add more if you